anticrisis/hyperapp-starter/README.md

 Typescript type definitions, and the `hyperapp.d.ts` file in this project is just enough to get rid of red squiggles while editing.

-It's easy enough to modify this sample to get rid of Typescript.
-Just remove Typescript from `package.json`, rename the `.ts` files to `.js`, and remove the handful of type declarations which appear next to various parameters, which mainly look like `: State`, as in `(s: State)`.
-And, remove the interface declarations in `state.ts`

 ## License

 MIT